Laser Quest: World Laser Quest Challenge/Championship (WLC)

 This tournament is often held irregularly dependant on player interest.

 The current format of the tournament is 6-man teams compete in quad or triple quest prelim games, then depending on their prelim rank they will either play the cup or plate knockouts which are pack-set double/triple quest games.
 The top teams in the cup and the plate will then go onto the finals which are pack-set double-quest games.

-The next WLC will be held in Europe in either 2021 or 2022.
-Due to the closure of every Laser Quest centre in North America the next one could be the last.

 North America Challenge (NAC)

 Laser Quest used to hold a corporate tournament called the North America Challenge, or NAC.
 To qualify for NAC, members from a particular centre hold a series of try-outs.
 The top nine players, plus one potential alternate, then go to one of three regional tournaments held in June of each year.
 The top teams from each of these regional tournaments will then proceed to the continental tournament, typically held in September.
 The top teams from each regional tournaments compete in the national event to determine the best team in Laser Quest.

 Beginning in 1999, and continuing until 2007, the top five teams from each of the four North American regions advanced.
 Following a series of centre closures, and new centres opening, regional lines were redrawn and three regions formed.

 Changed again in 2010, each centre did not have a tryout, and teams were able to form their own homegrown teams, with 8 starters, and 1 extra for an alternate.